What’s In Your Water? Part 1

 Nourish conditioner bar, pink

 I tried Nourish’s conditioner bars in addition to their shampoo bars.
 They have great scents and they conditioned my thick mane well, leaving it shiny and manageable.
 However, they crumbled about halfway through the life of the bar.
 Even so, this one is my second favorite and they are much more affordable than others.
-I plan to buy these again.
 They are vegan and made with natural ingredients.
 They offer a choice of packaging when you order, either compostable plastic or tissue paper wrapping.

 HiBar